 From this setup for OpenVPN Server on Ubuntu 16.04..

-I was able to actually just import my ovpn file into the Mikrotik WinBox ui, then import that into the certificates window.
+I just dragged my ovpn file into the Mikrotik WinBox files window, then imported that into the certificates window.

 Then the fun.
 Mikrotik doesn’t doesn’t support TLS auth.. apparently.. so we have to remove that, after changing to TCP.